abinavseelan/papers-please/README.md

 | --statementCoverageThreshold | number  | Statement coverage threshold for new files (in percentage)                                                                                 | 80                               |
 | --help                       | boolean | Show usage and available options                                                                                                           | false                            |
 | --verbose                    | boolean | Show verbose output for each step                                                                                                          | false                            |

+## Contributing

+Want to fix something, add a new feature or raise an issue?
+Please read the [contributing guide](https://github.com/abinavseelan/papers-please/blob/main/CONTRIBUTING.md) to get started. :smile: